 In our studio, we keep newborn diapers, wipes, lotions, diaper cream, extra bottles, extra formula, hand sanitizer, pacifiers, and anything else we can think of to make the experience more convenient for our clients.
 While these items may not seem essential I guarantee you will think it is when a client realizes they forgot to pack something.
 We also have a convenient changing table with all of our supplies.

 8. Step Stool

 We have three step stools in our studio.
 The tallest we use when we need to be a bit taller than our clients.
 Normally when photographing parents or families.
 We avoid using the tall step stool when photographing baby for safety reasons.
 We have two short stools that my assistant and I both use.
 We sit on these during the session, it provides a little extra height when needed for a shot but we are still low enough to the ground that there is no risk to baby, and they are handy for reaching all of our props that are stored up high.

-A space heater can be an extremely helpful tool for the newborn photographer but must be used cautiously.
+Among our most important newborn photography studio essentials is our space heater.
+It can be an extremely helpful tool for the newborn photographer but must be used cautiously.
 We never want a baby to overheat.
-We will use the heater to generally heat the studio area to make it more comfortable for baby.
-We also use it at the beginning of the session when we are undressing baby.
-Anytime the heater is directed towards baby we make sure it is also hitting us so we can tell if it is getting too warm.
+We will use the heater to generally heat the studio area to make it more comfortable for the baby.
+We also use it at the beginning of the session when we are undressing the baby.
+Anytime the heater is directed towards the baby we make sure it is also hitting us so we can tell if it is getting too warm.
 Used properly the space heater is a newborn photographer’s best friend.
 Baby’s love being snug and warm.